-Figure 40: Import Center

-Importing with the Import Center follows roughly the same process as exporting, but with more options.
+Figure 53: Import Center Importing with the Import Center follows roughly the same process as exporting, but with more options.
 There are options for merging policy variable groups, clearing the values out of the variables, and duplicating variables across all or some of your model regions.
-In addition to the most straightforward form of importing: from an exported XML policy variable file, you can also import policy variables from a REMI workbook file and from several legacy import file formats.
-Use caution with legacy formats, as your old variables may not perfectly map to new variables.
+In addition to the most straightforward form of importing: from an exported XML policy variable file, you can also import policy variables from a REMI workbook file.
+Use caution when importing from older versions, as your old variables may not perfectly map to new variables.
+Forecast Options Running a forecast takes place on the Forecast Options screen.

-Forecast Options

-Running a forecast takes place on the Forecast Options screen.
 Once you have finalized your policy variable inputs, you should make some final decisions about how the forecast should run.
 Depending on the type of forecast, some different options will be available including closure options and iteration settings.
 Regardless of the forecast, there will be frequently asked questions and answers about the available run options right on this screen.
-The "Run Years" selector shows what years the forecast will run for.
+The Run Years selector shows what years the forecast will run for.
 Not all forecast years up to 2060 will be available in all cases.
 If your forecast has a parent baseline control, only the years for which that control has run will be available.
-Once you have chosen your options, settings, and run years, simply click the "Run Forecast" button and the model will begin calculating results, as indicated by the pop-up run progress window.
+Once you have chosen your options, settings, and run years, simply click the Run Forecast button and the model will begin calculating results, as indicated by the pop-up run progress window.